flu0r1ne/gpt-chat-cli/README.md

 on port 8080 using `ss` is `sudo ss -tlnp 'sport = :8080'`
 ```

-`gpt-chat-cli` respects pipes and redirects:
+`gpt-chat-cli` respects pipes and redirects, so you can use it in combination with other command-line tools:

 ```text
 $ printf "What is smmsp in /etc/group?\n$(cat /etc/group | head)" | gpt-chat-cli